EliLillyCo/pytest-wdl/README.md

 To create a new data type plugin, add a module in the data_types directory.

-This should subclass the `pytest_cromwell.core.DataFile` class and override its methods for _assert_contents_equal() and _diff to define the behavior for this file type.
+This should subclass the `pytest_wdl.core.DataFile` class and override its methods for _assert_contents_equal() and _diff to define the behavior for this file type.

 Next, add an entry point in setup.py.
 If the data type requires more dependencies be installed, make sure to use a Try/Except ImportError to warn about this and add the extra dependencies under the setup.py's `extras_require`.
 For example: